 The audit fees shall be payable on half yearly basis i.e. 50% of audit fees shall be paid on completion of audit and submission of audit report for each phase of Internal Audit plus applicable GST.
 TA, DA, accommodation charges, Conveyance & other charges and applicable taxes (if any) will be payable as applicable.

+Annexure

-1
+Annexure 1

 A. HALF YEARLY CONSOLIDATED AUDIT REPORT FOR THE PERIOD ENDING XXXX